Rebecca-Llang/r-lang-portfolio/README.md

 - **Testing:** Ensuring code quality with unit tests (Jest) and end-to-end tests (Cypress).
 - **Monorepo Management:** Organizing code and workflows efficiently with Nx.
 - **API Integration:** Connecting to backend services and APIs.
-- **CI/CD & Deployment:** Automated builds and deployments using Vercel and Nx Cloud.
+- **CI/CD & Deployment:** Automated builds and deployments using Render and Nx Cloud.
 - **Code Quality:** Enforcing standards with ESLint and Prettier.

 ## Portfolio Content